 Poseidon let him be, turning instead to survey his disgusting surroundings.
-Now where could he find a pen and some paper to leave Ugliano a note?
-As he halfheartedly searched the apartment, he noticed a few photographs propped up along a shoddy mantle.
+There always was, Poseidon thought in disgust.
+Percy lived here.
+The thought caused his blood to boil, an ache in his chest that made his fingers twitch with the need to hit something.
+He tried to force it down, there was nothing he could do about it now.
+Where could he find a pen and some paper to leave Ugliano a note, he wondered, trying to divert his attention.
+As he halfheartedly searched the apartment, pulling out drawers and disinterestedly glancing inside, he noticed a few photographs propped up along a shoddy mantle.
 Curious, he leaned closer to inspect them and found himself looking at Sally Jackson.

 He scanned the shelf and found two more pictures.
 One was clearly the last school picture Sally received.
-Percy was only half smiling, looking slightly exasperate in a nice crisp blue shirt.
-Even though Poseidon knew it probably was taken just over a year ago, Percy looked so much younger in it.
+Percy was only half smiling, looking slightly exasperated in a nice, crisp blue shirt.
+Even though Poseidon knew it was probably taken just over a year ago, Percy looked so much younger in it.
 Before the accident, Poseidon thought sadly.
-The contrast between this boy and the one Poseidon knew seemed so much greater then one year...
+The contrast between this boy and the one Poseidon knew seemed so much greater than one year . . .

-The last picture was a bit older; Percy did not look any older then five or six in it.
+The last picture was a bit older; Percy didn't look any older than five or six in it.
 He was at the beach, his little bare feet in the surf, mouth open in what probably was a shriek of laughter.
 He looked absolutely ecstatic, childish wonder and delight at its best.
-Poseidon could not help but smile, even as his chest tightened.
+Poseidon couldn't help but smile, even as his chest tightened.

-Clearing a section on the disgusting coach, Poseidon sat down and began riffling through the album.
-The first page or so was full of Sally.
-He felt a little bad as he skipped passed them, but his main concern was his son.
-He slowly flipped through the rest of the album, gazing with interest as Percy grew from an adorable little baby to the boy he knew today.
-He laughed at the silly pictures and smiled at the earnest ones, filled with a warm and yet hollow feeling.
+Clearing a section on the disgusting coach, Poseidon sat down and carefully opened it up.
+The first page was filled with pictures of Sally, starting with a faded and folded photograph of a young Sally in a pure white graduation cap and gown.
+He felt a little guilty as he turned the page, bypassing the rest of Sally's pictures, but his main concern was his son.
+He slowly flipped through the rest of the album, gazing with interest as Percy grew from an adorable little baby with large eyes and red cheeks to the boy he knew today.
+He laughed at the silly pictures and smiled at the serious ones, filled with a warm yet hollow feeling.

-He did not know how long he sat on the couch flipping through the album when Percy appeared.
-He opened his mouth to say something, but Percy kept walking the other bedroom.
-Curious, Poseidon peered into the room Percy disappeared into.
-It was clearly Ugliano's room, and Poseidon wrinkled his nose in disgust - did Sally sleep in this room?
+He didn't know how long he sat on the couch flipping through the album when Percy appeared.
+He opened his mouth to say something, but Percy kept walking, arms outstretched and feet shuffling, before disappearing into the other bedroom.
+Curious, Poseidon heaved himself off the couch and peered into the room.
+It was clearly Ugliano's room, and Poseidon wrinkled his nose in disgust—did Sally sleep in here?

 Percy was sitting on the floor, his back to Poseidon, holding something on his lap.
 His shoulders were hunched and he was very still.

-Percy jerked slightly at his voice, but did not turn around.
-"Yeah," He croaked, his voice wavering and tight.
+Percy jerked slightly at his voice but didn't turn around.
+"Yeah," he croaked, his voice wavering and tight, betraying his words.

-He went over to the front desk and asked, "Gabe Ugliano works here correct?"
+He went over to the front desk, taking in the face of the bored attendant on duty, and asked, "Gabe Ugliano works here correct?"
 The man nodded.
 "Do you know when he'll be back?"